-We noticed that supplementation with B1 had the most significant effect on migraine intensity, resulting in a decrease in the Visual Analog Scale (VAS) score of -1.63 ± 1.67 .
-Furthermore, it led to a reduction in the number of headache days per month by -2.38 ± 3.58 and a decrease in the MIDAS by -3.53 ± 3.48 .11 The results of our current study are consistent with our previous findings.
+We noticed that supplementation with B1 had the most significant effect on migraine intensity, resulting in a decrease in the Visual Analog Scale (VAS) score of -1.63 \pm 1.67.
+Furthermore, it led to a reduction in the number of headache days per month by -2.38 \pm 3.58 and a decrease in the MIDAS by -3.53 \pm 3.48.11 The results of our current study are consistent with our previous findings.
 By increasing the dosage of thiamin from 300 mg/day to 990 mg/day, beside improvements in headache frequency, intensity, and disability score, attacks duration decreased significantly.

 We did not notice any significant change in CGRP level by consuming thiamine supplement.
 If the mitochondrial dysfunction is considered as a downstream event of the neuroinflammation, it can be concluded that vitamin B1 affects migraine by preserving mitochondrial characteristics function including bioenergetics.
 Damage to mitochondria in any part of the brain can lead to a deficiency in mitochondrial energy and a subsequent increase in ROS levels.
-Migraine headaches often arise from either brain energy deficiency or excessive oxidative stress surpassing the antioxidant capacity.^{12,13} Studies suggest that CSD can trigger ROS formation in the cerebral cortex, meninges, and trigeminal ganglia.
-ROS may contribute to central and peripheral sensitization by influencing protein kinase activity, glutamatergic modifying nerve signaling, neurogenic promoting inflammation, and regulating ion channels like the transient receptor potential channel V1 (TRPV1).14 Inhibiting ROS and deactivating transient receptor potential A1 (TRPA1) channels could potentially offer therapeutic advantages in preventing stressinduced migraines via CGRP pathways.15
+Migraine headaches often arise from either brain energy deficiency or excessive oxidative stress surpassing the antioxidant capacity.
+12,13 Studies suggest that CSD can trigger ROS formation in the cerebral cortex, meninges, and trigeminal ganglia.
+ROS may contribute to central and peripheral sensitization by influencing protein kinase activity, modifying glutamatergic nerve signaling, promoting neurogenic inflammation, regulating ion channels like the transient receptor potential channel V1 (TRPV1).14 Inhibiting ROS and deactivating transient receptor potential A1 channels could potentially (TRPA1) therapeutic advantages in preventing stressinduced migraines via CGRP pathways.15

-Thiamine acts as a cofactor for numerous enzymes, many of which are localized in the mitochondria.16 Several of these enzymes are involved in the energy metabolism of the citric acid cycle and the ETC.17 Additionally, some thiamine-dependent enzymes are part of the antioxidant system.16 Thiamine is also crucial for maintaining the integrity of mitochondria.18 Thiamine deficiency can lead to disturbances in mitochondrial integrity, reduced energy production, and subsequent elevation of ROS levels.17 Therefore, maintaining adequate levels of this vitamin is essential for optimal mitochondrial function and the deactivation of TRPA1 channels.
+Thiamine acts as a cofactor for numerous enzymes, many of which are localized in the mitochondria.16 Several of these enzymes are involved in the energy metabolism of the citric acid cycle and the ETC.17 Additionally, some thiamine-dependent enzymes are part of the antioxidant system.16 Thiamine is also crucial for maintaining the integrity of mitochondria.18 Thiamine deficiency can lead to disturbances in mitochondrial integrity, reduced production, and subsequent elevation of ROS levels.17 Therefore, maintaining adequate levels of this vitamin is essential for optimal mitochondrial function and the deactivation of TRPA1 channels.

-Moreover, research has shown that during CSD, there is an elevation in intracellular calcium within levels astrocytes, leading to vasoconstriction, а process mediated by phospholipase A2.19 This rise in intracellular calcium concentration is associated with heightened peripheral pain, whereas a decrease inhibits it.20 Mitochondria play a crucial role in regulating intracellular calcium levels, and any dysfunction in mitochondrial function can result in increased pain sensitivity.20 Therefore, thiamine may also contribute to raising the pain threshold by influencing mitochondrial function.
+Moreover, research has shown that during CSD, there is an elevation in intracellular calcium levels within astrocytes, leading vasoconstriction, a process mediated by phospholipase A2.19 This rise in intracellular calcium concentration is associated heightened peripheral pain, whereas a decrease inhibits it.20 Mitochondria play a crucial role in regulating intracellular calcium levels, and any dysfunction in mitochondrial function can result in increased pain sensitivity.20 Therefore, thiamine may also contribute to raising the pain threshold by influencing mitochondrial function.